 Limit image sync

 Overall, there is a difference between one element in favour of OneNote.
 One more thing worth adding here is that when the device is locked, and the display is off on Note devices, Samsung Notes automatically opens a new page to draw if you take the stylus out.

-Anyway, apart from the above tools, OneNote desktop offers some more tools:
+Apart from the above tools, the OneNote desktop offers:

 - Password protect notes